Velocidex/velociraptor-sigma-rules/docs/content/docs/models/_index.md

 ## What are models used for?

-Depending on the use case different `Log Sources` are defined - for example in a file centric forensic context (e.g. Forensic file Triage or dead disk image), Log sources extract event data from files such as event log files, or other forensic artifacts.
+Depending on the use case different `Log Sources` are defined - for example in a file focused forensic context (e.g. Forensic file Triage or dead disk image), Log sources extract event data from files such as event log files, or other forensic artifacts.
 Applying Sigma rules on a forensic triage can surface interesting events quickly to guide